spraakbanken/sparv-docs/manual_eng.md

 processed.

-In file upload mode the result is not shown as a table but instead you will be able to download a zip file containing the annotated text in xml format.
+In file upload mode the result is not shown as a table but instead you will be able to download a zip file containing the annotated text in XML format.

 ![File upload mode](https://svn.spraakdata.gu.se/sb-arkiv/pub/dokumentation/sparv/img/sparv_uppladdning_en.png){width=400px style="margin-left: 10px;"}